SteffenCzolbe/FeatureTransferApp/README.md

 ```
 python3 main.py
 ```
+If you used a virtual environment to install the dependencies, you need to activate it with `source venv-feature-transfer/bin/activate` before each program start.

 # Add your own Images
 To add your own images, place them in the directory `additional_images`.
 All common image file formats are accepted.
 Images should only contain one face.
 On program startup, the images are preprocessed.
 Sucessfully processed images are placed in the directory `additional_images_preprocessed`.
 If no face / more than one face is found in the image, it is ignored.